 Click here to watch our orientation video and sign the waiver beforehand to save time!
 If you’ve already signed a waiver at The Front, just hit the “close” button.

-As of June 15, we are back open to the public.
 As you might expect, we’re operating a little differently to help mitigate the spread of Covid-19 and meet state and county requirements for our facilities.

 We’ve outlined an overview of our precautionary Covid-19 measures below:

 « Screening members for Covid-19 symptoms before entering the facility

 « A reservation system to ensure plenty of room to social distance

 « Screening staff for temperatures and Covid-19 symptoms before every shift

 « Requiring members to wash/sanitize hands before and after climbing

 « A dedicated “Sanitation Officer” that disinfects touched surfaces hourly

 « Active monitoring of state and county data, and responding with increased measures as necessary